Antonio-RomanoM42/Hangman/README.md

 # Hangman
-Simple hangman game with Python
+Simple hangman game with Python!
+You can edit the wordlist.txt file and add all the words you want on new lines.